microbus-io/fabric/docs/first-service.md

 The secret word is hard-coded to `APPLE` for the time being.
 We'll get to it later.

-The second argument is `guess` which, if present, submits a guess to the identified game.
+The second argument is `guess`, which if present submits a guess to the identified game.
 Add the following code to `Play`.

 ```go
 guess := r.URL.Query().Get("guess")